peterdesmet/petridish/pages/about.md

 ## Styling content

-With the Kramdown Markdown parser that Jekyll uses, you can add css classes to your content (see this [blog post](https://digitaldrummerj.me/styling-jekyll-markdown/)).
+With the Kramdown Markdown parser that Jekyll uses, you can add CSS classes to your content (see this [blog post](https://digitaldrummerj.me/styling-jekyll-markdown/)).
 By sticking to [Bootstrap](https://getbootstrap.com/docs/4.3/) classes, you can easily style your content.
 If that doesn't fit your needs, you can always write html in your Markdown.

 ### Alerts